André Gomes: Everton

 On 23 February 2020, Gomes completed his return from injury in the second half of a 3–2 away loss against Arsenal.
 In September 2022, he joined French Ligue 1 club Lille on a season-long loan.
 He scored his first goal for the latter on 4 February 2023 in the 3–1 victory at Rennes; his performance earned him a rate of 8/10 in L'Équipe, the best of the match.

 Gomes made his first appearance for Everton in 19 months on 23 December 2023, coming on as a substitute for Idrissa Gana Gueye and scoring his team's goal in the 2–1 league loss at Tottenham.
 The following 17 January, in the FA Cup's third round replay at home against Crystal Palace, he scored in the 1–0 home win through a free kick to send his side through.

 On 17 May 2024, it was announced Gomes would be released on 30 June when his contract expired.

 Return to Lille

 On 6 September 2024, Gomes returned to Lille on a free transfer.
+Over two spells, he made 53 appearances, scored four goals and provided two assists.

+Columbus Crew

+On 20 February 2026, Columbus Crew announced the signing of Gomes for free.